AbhishekKush/AbhishekKush/README.md

 - 👋 Hi, I’m Abhishek Kushwaha
-- 👀 I’m interested in solve any programming related problem from front-end to back-end
+- 👀 I’m interested in solving any programming-related problem from front-end to back-end.
-- 🌱 I’m currently learning about crypto
-- 💞️ I’m looking to collaborate on software development agencies
+- I'm a Senior Frontend Developer with 3.9 years of expertise in crafting MEAN stack applications, ReactJS, Redux, and modern technologies.
+I specialize in building high-performance JavaScript libraries for web applications, serving top brands like firstpost.com, Times of India, IRCTC, Zee News, Myntra, Aaj Tak, and others.
+My passion lies in delivering impactful solutions and optimizing libraries for millions of daily users across various devices and browsers.

 - 📫 Reach me https://abhishekkushwaha.com

 <!---